bobbingwide/oik-unloader/readme.txt

 Prototype version developed as part of a performance improvement project.

 == Changelog ==
+= 0.2.0 =
+* Added: oik-unloader/active-plugins block #7
+* Added: [active_plugins] shortcode #7
+* Changed: Improve oik-unloader admin form #1
+* Changed: Cater for when oik-loader is not available #7
+* Changed: Prevent NextGEN Gallery from activating itself #6
+* Tested: With WordPress 5.9.2
+* Tested: With PHP 8.0
+* Tested: With/without oik-loader v1.4.0

 = 0.1.1 =
 * Fixed: Deactivates unloading logic at shutdown.
 Fixes #6
 * Tested: With WordPress 5.9